lmboucher/plume-drone-measurements/README.md

     }
 }
 ```
-3. Go to your `build.gradle.kts (Module:app)` file and add in the dependencies the usb-serial-for-android library :
+3. Go to your `build.gradle.kts (Module:app)` file and add in the dependencies the usb-serial-for-android and graphView libraries :
 ```
 dependencies {
     ...
     implementation("com.github.mik3y:usb-serial-for-android:3.7.0")
+    implementation("com.jjoe64:graphview:4.2.2")
     ...
 }
 ```